Quick Guide for Copyright and Trade Mark Owners and Licensees

-- a Letter of Undertaking to bear all costs relating to the seizure, transportation, storage and disposal of the infringing copies or goods.
+- a Letter of Undertaking to bear all reasonable costs relating to the seizure, transportation, storage and disposal of the copies or goods;

-- The fee of S$200 and security (if furnished in the form of deposit) shall be made via crossed cheque payable to “Singapore Customs” or bank transfer to Singapore Customs’ bank account (DBS 001-028867-9).
+3. The fee of S$200 and security (if furnished in the form of deposit of money) shall be made via crossed cheque payable to “Singapore Customs” or bank transfer to Singapore Customs’ bank account (DBS 001-028867-9).

-- The required documents should be submitted to Singapore Customs (attention: Operations Management Branch) at 55 Newton Road, #10-01, Revenue House, Singapore 307987.
+4. The required documents shall be submitted to Singapore Customs (attention: Operations Management Branch) at 55 Newton Road, #07-01, Revenue House, Singapore 307987.

 Template of Documents: